Bil-Bieb Mitbuq (No Exit)

 11 May - 24 May

 Dates: Saturday 16 – Sunday 17 May 2020,

 Friday 22 – Sunday 24 May 2020

 Venue: Spazju Kreattiv Theatre

-Bil-Bieb Mitbuq is a theatrical project with a contemporary vision.
-Based on the Maltese translation of Jean-Paul Sartre’s Huis Clos by Kevin Saliba – and directed by Tyrone Grima – this production combines literary translation, theatre, dance and sound.
+Bil-Bieb Mitbuq is a theatre project with a contemporary vision.
+Based on Kevin Saliba’s Maltese translation of Jean-Paul Sartre’s Huis clos and directed by Tyrone Grima, this multidisciplinary production brings together literary translation, theatre, dance and sound.

-Everything unfolds in hell between three characters, but Saliba and Grima want to add a fourth character this time – you.
+Everything takes places in hell between three characters, but Grima and Saliba this time around intend to add a fourth – yourself.

 St James Cavalier